nchlswhttkr/bookmark/README.md

 Save bookmarks from the command line.

-You'll need to have SQLite3 installed.
+You'll probably need to have SQLite installed.
 Bookmarks are saved to `~/.bookmark/bookmarks.db`.

+If you're on Windows, bookmarks will be saved to `$APPDATA/.bookmark/bookmarks.db`.
+I don't regularly test against Windows, but hopefully you should be able to build and run this.

 ## Usage